On the proper interval completion problem within some chordal subclasses: An algorithm for PIG-completion on caterpillars

 Now $v_{j+1}$ does not have its left extremity to the left of $v_j$.
-We translate to the right the representations of $T_j$ so that $v_{j+1}$ corresponds to $[j+1,j+2]$.
-Let $K$ be the clique formed by all of the vertices of $T_j$ whose representations intersect with point $j+1$ after the transformations.
-Note that before the transformations, the vertices of $K$ were all intersecting a singular point in $[j,j+1]$ (indeed, the translation was of at most one to the right, and the symmetry did not alter this).
-The vertices of $K$ can be partitioned into the set $K_1$ of those that initially intersected $j$ and the set $K_2$ of those that did not.
-Since every vertex of $K$ is represented by an interval of length $1$, either a closed one or one closed on one side and open on the other, vertices in $K_2$ initially intersected $j+1$.
-Now we switch $\min ( |V_j^r|, |K_1|)$ leaves from $V_j^r$ to $V_j^\ell$, replace leaves in $V_j^\ell$ by point $j$ and those in $V_j^r$ by point $j+1$.
-Although we changed the graph as described previously, and this would change the values of the sizes of the sets, in our equations the values of $|V_j^r|$, $|K_1|$, \dots, will be as they were before the transformations, so that there is no ambiguity.
+We translate the models of $T_j$ to the right, so that $v_{j+1}$ corresponds to $[j+1,j+2]$.
+Let \newsuggestion{$K$}{$C$} be the clique formed by all\newsuggestion{ of}{} the vertices of $T_j$ whose models intersect with point $j+1$ after the transformations.
+Note that before the transformations, the vertices of \newsuggestion{$K$}{$C$} were all intersecting a singular point in $[j,j+1]$.
+Indeed, the translation was of at most one to the right, and the symmetry did not alter this.
+The vertices of \newsuggestion{$K$}{$C$} can be partitioned into the set \newsuggestion{$K_1$}{$C_1$} of those that initially intersected $j$ and the set \newsuggestion{$K_2$}{$C_2$} of those that did not.
+Since every vertex of \newsuggestion{$K$}{$C$} is represented by an interval of length $1$, either a closed one or one closed on one side and open on the other, vertices in \newsuggestion{$K_2$}{$C_2$} initially intersected $j+1$.
+Now we switch $\min ( |V_j^r|, |C_1|)$ leaves from $V_j^r$ to $V_j^\ell$, replace leaves in $V_j^\ell$ by point $j$ and those in $V_j^r$ by point $j+1$.
+Although we changed the graph as described previously and this would change the value of the sizes of the sets, in our equations the values of $|V_j^r|$, $|V_j^\ell|$, \newsuggestion{}{$|C_1|$, $|C_2|$, and $|C|$} will remain as before the transformations, so that there is no ambiguity.

 It is easy to see that $A_{j+1}$ is now verified.
-One must show however that the number of important edges did not augment.
+However, we must show that the number of important edges did not increase.
 We will compare here the number of important edges before the symmetry/translation, with the number of important edges after $I_j$ is changed to $I_{j+1}$.
 The replacement of intervals by a point contained in the interval may of course only remove edges, and not add edges.
 The translation and the symmetry do not alter edges between vertices of $T_j$, nor edges between vertices that are not in $T_j$.
 The only edges that can be added are thus between vertices that are in $T_j$ and vertices that are not in $T_j$, plus edges between vertices that were switched from $V_j^r$ to $V_j^\ell$.
 Among those edges, we only need consider those that are in $I_{j+1}$.